Orbital-resolved Observation of Singlet Fission

-The momentum map of X looks substantially different than those of either the singlet or the bitriplet.
-It features pronounced peaks ($k_\text{{FWHM}}\approx\SI{0.5}{\per\angstrom}$), but its PE intensity peaks at different parts of the momentum map.
-We attribute this to a different matrix element and therefore a different orbital character of the initial state of which X is a signature.
+The momentum map X looks substantially different than S and TT.
+It features pronounced peaks ($k_\text{{FWHM}}\approx\SI{0.5}{\per\angstrom}$), but its PE intensity peaks at different locations in the momentum map.
+We attribute this to a different orbital character of the initial state of which X is a signature.
 Intriguingly, we find that the momentum map of the VB maximum ($E=E_{\text{VBM}}$) closely resembles the shape of X. This implies two things: firstly, the electrons are similarly delocalized at the VBM and in the state from which X is derived.
 Secondly, both have a similar orbital character.
 Since the VB of pentacene is predominantly formed by highest occupied molecular orbitals (HOMO), X also has a HOMO character.
-The stark difference between the momentum maps of states with HOMO (X and VBM) and LUMO character (S and $^1$TT) reflects the different symmetries of the frontier orbitals at the surface.
+The stark difference between the momentum maps of states with HOMO (X and VBM) and LUMO character (S and TT) reflects the different symmetries of the frontier orbitals at the surface.
 Having clarified the orbital character of X, we turn to the question of its origin.